What is the Best Golf Club for under 100 Yards? (Explained)

 Approach Wedge

-This is a short golf club with a loft of 50-54 degrees.
+This short golf club has a loft of 50-54 degrees.
 I usually use a 52-degree wedge to make close shots from tight or rough lies.
 The club is suitable for hitting 80-95 yards towards the green.
 In other words, the club is suitable for golf shots that the sand wedge and pitching wedges can’t because they either hit too far or too close.
 Always carry one in your golf bag because it is convenient.

 Sand Wedge